rwtodd/rwtodd.github.io/_drafts/common-scenarios.md

 M-z .
 ```

-... which is 2 keystrokes instead of one (ignoring that this deletes
+... which is 2 keystrokes instead of three (ignoring that this deletes
 the period, making me re-type it).

 A variation I often hit is: "I want to edit at the second t on this